Types of Mechanical Weathering

 ••• TongRo Images/TongRo Images/Getty Images

 Water expands by 9 percent when it freezes into ice.
 As it expands, it exerts up to 4.3 million pounds per square foot of pressure, enough to open cracks and fissures in rocks.
-Repeated freezing and thawing allows water to seep deeper into these crevices and enlarge them.
-Cracks may also allow entry of roots, agents of biological weathering that can also pry apart rock.
+When water freezes and thaws repeatedly, it allows water to seep deeper into these crevices and enlarge them.
+Cracks may also allow entry of roots, agents of biological weathering that can also pry apart rock by burrowing into smaller gaps.

 Crystal Formation or Salt Wedging